thejimbirch/catsinmyyard/wp-content/plugins/advanced-responsive-video-embedder/readme.md

 #### &#9733; &#9733; &#9733; &#9733; &#9733; Only Plug-in that worked ####
 I used a lot of high ranking plug-ins but they still broke my design.
 Downloaded this and worked right away.
 Thanks! [review by crconnell89](https://wordpress.org/support/plugin/advanced-responsive-video-embedder/reviews/?filter=5)

 This plugin is financed by the awesome buyers of the [Pro Addon](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase).
-The development and support of this plugins has become a almost full time job for me so I hope you understand that I can not make all features gratis and that you [purchase it](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase) to get extra features support the development.
+The development and support of this plugins has become a almost full time job for me so I hope you understand that I can not make all features gratis and that you [purchase it](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase) to get extra features and support the development.

 ### [Pro Addon](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase) ###